phuongle1911/Jack-CODER-assignment2/Feedback Log/feedback_log.md

 #### INSTALLATION_README.md
 - Fixed the fact that we had "No third party libraries required' despite the fact we use colorama

+## Cat Brandt, 08/08/2025

+#### GENERAL_README.md
+- Added clarity to difficulty levels (ie 250 means 250 simulations of the agent)
+- Added ethics to the Ai section (Credit to the original algorithm inspirations)